What are Hazard Substances in Health and Social Care?

 Waste Disposal: Incorrect disposal practices can not only harm individuals but also the environment.
 Sharps, for example, need to be disposed of in designated sharps containers.

 Workplace Practices: Inadequate training, lack of proper equipment, and failure to follow safety protocols can significantly increase risks.
-Regular training and strict adherence to guidelines are crucial.
+Regular training and strict adherence to guidelines are essential.

 • COSHH (Control of Substances Hazardous to Health) Regulations 2002: These regulations require employers to assess the risks from hazardous substances and implement suitable control measures to protect workers and others.
 This includes doing risk assessments and monitoring health and exposure levels.